Complementary, Alternative, or Integrative Health: What’s In a Name?

 Other Complementary Health Approaches

-The two broad areas discussed above—natural products and mind and body practices—capture most complementary health approaches.
-However, some approaches may not neatly fit into either of these groups—for example, the practices of traditional healers, Ayurvedic medicine, traditional Chinese medicine, homeopathy, and naturopathy.
+Some complementary approaches may not neatly fit into either of these groups—for example, the practices of traditional healers, Ayurvedic medicine, traditional Chinese medicine, homeopathy, naturopathy, and functional medicine.

 NCCIH is the Federal Government’s lead agency for scientific research on complementary and integrative health approaches.